AndrexAce/ADAtickets/README.md

 # ADAtickets 🎫

 ## What is ADAtickets ❓
-ADAtickets is a simple, lightweight, open source ticketing system interacting with your enterprise's repositories on Azure DevOps with a two-way synchronization.
+ADAtickets is a simple, lightweight, open source ticketing system interacting with your enterprise repositories on Azure DevOps with a two-way synchronization.

 It is based on .NET and other Microsoft technologies.